mathieubolteau/SCIBORG/README.md

 # SCIBORG - using Single-Cell data to Infer BOolean networks modeling Regulation of Genes

-SCIBORG is an infering tool of Boolean models of stages involved in a cell differentiation system using singlel-cell transcriptomic data
+SCIBORG is an inferring tool of Boolean models of stages involved in a cell differentiation system using single-cell transcriptomic data

 The framework searches to compute families of Boolean networks that are both compatible with scRNA-seq data and prior regulatory knowledge.
 It is composed of three steps: